cds-snc/covid-alert-server/proto/README.md

 Or, if the EncryptedUploadResponse is only 5 bytes long somehow, and there's only one of them, you might see `00 00 00 05 xx xx xx xx xx`

-You can find a large-ish example of this format in https://github.com/CovidShield/backend at `build/retrieve-example.proto-stream` after running `make test`.
+You can find a large-ish example of this format in this repository at `build/retrieve-example.proto-stream` after running `make test`.

 Note, as a special case, that if there are no keys at all in the requested range, the total content